-Menu bar

-The menu bar located at the top of the Web Interface contains a number of buttons and drop-down menus that are used to perform configuration tasks as well as for navigation to various tools and status pages.

-- Home Navigates to the first page of the Web Interface. - Configuration - Save and Activate Saves and activates the configuration. - Discard Changes Discards any changes made to the configuration during the current session. - View Changes List the changes made to the configuration since it was last saved. - Tools Contains a number of tools that are useful for maintaining the system. - Status Provides various status pages that can be used for system diagnostics.
+- A. Menu bar The menu bar located at the top of the Web Interface contains a number of buttons and drop-down menus that are used to perform configuration tasks as well as for navigation to various tools and status pages. - Home Navigates to the first page of the Web Interface. - Configuration - i.
+Save and Activate Saves and activates the configuration. - ii.
+Discard Changes Discards any changes made to the configuration during the current session. - iii.
+View Changes List the changes made to the configuration since it was last saved. - Tools Contains a number of tools that are useful for maintaining the system. - Status Provides various status pages that can be used for system diagnostics.

-Maintenance
+• Maintenance

-- Update Center Manually update or schedule updates of the intrusion detection and antivirus signatures. - License View license details or enter activation code. - Backup Make a backup of the configuration to your local computer or restore a previously downloaded backup. - Reset Restart the firewall or reset to factory default. - Upgrade Upgrade the firewall's firmware. - Technical support This option provides the option to download a file from the firewall which can be studied locally or sent to a technical support specialist to analyze a problem.
-This can be very useful since the information provided automatically includes many details that are required for troubleshooting.
+- i.
+Update Center Manually update or schedule updates of the intrusion detection and antivirus signatures. - ii.
+License View license details or enter activation code. - iii.
+Backup Make a backup of the configuration to a local computer or restore a previously downloaded backup. - iv.
+Reset Restart the firewall or reset to factory default. - v.
+Upgrade Upgrade the firewall's firmware. - vi.
+Technical support This option provides the ability to download a file from the firewall which can be studied locally or sent to a technical support specialist for problem analysis.
+This can be very useful since the information provided automatically includes important details required for troubleshooting. - B. Navigator The navigator located on the left-hand side of the Web Interface contains a tree representation of the system configuration.
+The tree is divided into a number of sections corresponding to the major building blocks of the configuration.
+The tree can be expanded to expose additional sections and the selected set of objects are displayed in the Web Interface's central, main window.